Please note that this article contains affiliate links, read disclosures here.

 Having an emergency fund allowed me to sleep at night.
 It also gave me the ability to seek out different types of job opportunities for an eventual industry transition.

-A good start to living a frugal lifestyle is mindful spending.
+Call it strategic, frugal, or intentional living.
+A good start to this lifestyle is through mindful spending.

 - 14 Tips To Jumpstart Your Frugal Lifestyle